Maine Community Fellowship

 - Present a summary of the experience to participating agencies, students, faculty and staff at the end of the summer;

-- Participate in an evaluation of the program at the end of the summer to help craft future program components.
+- Participate in an evaluation of the program at the end of the summer.

 If you are interested in working on an environmental or sustainability-related project, please consider the Maine-Based Fellowships offered by the Environmental Studies program primarily for students majoring in Environmental Studies.
 For more information, contact Eileen Johnson.